 Transport protocols Next steps A TLS certificate is required.
 Do the following: a.
 Type an appropriate port number in the 'TCP port' field.
 Default is 6514.
 TCP+TLS b.
-In the 'CA certificate' field, click b.
-In the 'CA certificate' field, click Click Show to view its contents.
+In the 'CA certificate' field, click certificate, you may: Click Show to view its contents.
 Click Remove to delete it if it is inappropriate.
-Click Remove to select the 'Allow expired and not yet valid certificates' checkbox.
+Determine whether to select the 'Allow expired and not yet valid certificates' checkbox.
 To always send the event message to the specified syslog server as long as a TLS certificate is available, select this checkbox.
-To prevent the event message from being sent to the specified syslog server when any TLS To prevent the event message from being sent to the specified syslog server when any TLS certificate in the selected certificate chain is outdated or not valid yet, deselect this checkbox.
+To prevent the event message from being sent to the specified syslog server when any TLS certificate in the selected certificate chain is outdated or not valid yet, deselect this checkbox.

-Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 859).
+Note: If the required certificate file is a chain of certificates, and you are not sure about the requirements of a certificate chain, see TLS Certificate Chain (on page 866).